 - Pain and Konan: The original duo that led the organization based on mutual trust.

-Why does Akatsuki wear cloaks with red clouds?
+Why does the Akatsuki wear cloaks with red clouds?

-The red clouds on the covers symbolize the blood spilled during the conflicts in the Land of Rain, the homeland of Yahiko and Nagato.
-The choice of design serves as a reminder of the tragedies that marked their lives and how the organization was formed to end the cycle of violence — although its methods have become dark over time.
+The red clouds on the cloaks symbolize the blood shed during the conflicts in the Land of Rain, the homeland of Yahiko and Nagato.
+The choice of design serves as a reminder of the tragedies that marked their lives and how the organization emerged to end the cycle of violence — although its methods became dark over time.

-What was the purpose of the "Olho da Lua" plan?
+What was the purpose of the “Moon Eye” plan?

-The "Moon Eye" plan was the true ambition of Obito Uchiha, inherited from Madara.
+The “Moon Eye” plan was Obito Uchiha’s true ambition, inherited from Madara.
 The central idea of the plan was to place all of humanity under the effect of an infinite Genjutsu using the Moon as a means to reflect the power of the Rinnegan.
-Once activated, the Genjutsu would trap the minds of all people in a perfect illusion, in which each individual would live in their own "dream world," free from pain, suffering, and conflict.
+Once activated, the Genjutsu would trap the minds of all people in a perfect illusion, in which each individual would live in their own “dream world,” free from pain, suffering, and conflict.

-The logic of Obito and Madara behind this plan was that the freedom of individuals was the root of all suffering.
-By controlling the desires and wills of everyone through Genjutsu, they believed they could create an "eternal peace."
+Obito and Madara’s logic behind this plan was that the freedom of individuals was the root of all suffering.
+By controlling the desires and wills of everyone through Genjutsu, they believed they could create an “eternal peace.”
 However, this peace was a form of mental slavery, completely eliminating freedom of choice and individuality.

-The execution of the plan involved capturing all the Bijuu and transforming Obito's body into a Ten-Tails Jinchuuriki in order to obtain the necessary power to cast the Genjutsu on a global scale.
-With the world trapped in the illusion of the "Eye of the Moon," Madara and Obito believed they would finally put an end to wars and the pains of the real world — even at the cost of the freedom of all humanity.
+The execution of the plan involved capturing all the Bijuu and transforming Obito’s body into a Jinchuuriki of the Ten-Tails, to obtain the necessary power to launch the Genjutsu on a global scale.
+With the world trapped in the illusion of the “Moon Eye,” Madara and Obito believed they would finally end the wars and pains of the real world — even at the cost of the freedom of all humanity.